Mattgolab/postcode_checker/README.md

 # postcode_checker
-This task was required as part of a job application and revolves around creating unit tests to validate a regular expression that in itself validates postcodes.
+This task revolves around creating unit tests to validate a regular expression that in itself validates postcodes.

 Postcode data is of the following format:
 |row_id	| postcode |